-This Chambers is required to comply with the law governing the management and storage of personal data, which is outlined in the General Data Protection Regulation 2018 (GDPR) and the Data Protection Act 1998.
+This Chambers is required to comply with the law governing the management and storage of personal data, which is outlined in the General Data Protection Regulation 2018 (GDPR).

 For this reason, protection of personal data and respect for individual privacy is fundamental to the day-to-day operations of Chambers.